andrea-work/Andrea-Project/README.md

 The Approach: The first step is to know what data is available.
 The second step is to collect all available data.
 The third step is to create tables in the SQL server and ensure all data types are correct.
 Then SQL aggregation functions would be used to understand the total units sold, the maximum units sold in one day, and net revenue.
-Later, the MAX function would be used to identify which customer generated the highest net revenue and to define the KPI using the medium total net revenue among customers and applying the CASE function to set KPI as “Below Goal” and “Meet or Above Goal.”
+Later, the MAX function would be used to identify which customer generated the highest net revenue and to define the KPI using the median total net revenue among customers and applying the CASE function to set KPI as “Below Goal” and “Meet or Above Goal.”
 In addition, create a VIEW, so anyone who does not know how to write the query can easily connect to the VIEW to retrieve the data.